We Care About Your Privacy

 Use a recording device such as an iPad to involve your learners in creating their own listening material to share with their peers.
 Our 10 ideas for co-constructing listening activities resource is full of great ideas.

-Learners with speech and language difficulties may find it difficult to remember words or think or the word they want to use when they are talking.
+Learners with speech and language difficulties may find it difficult to use the correct tense or find it hard to understand the concepts of time.